-At Cardinal Wiseman School we use a cashless catering system.
+At Cardinal Wiseman, we use a cashless catering system.
 It is a 'biometric' system which enables us to deliver an efficient, fast service whilst continuing to provide wholesome, healthy and enjoyable meals at the lowest cost.

-All pupils are required to have the tip of their first two fingers scanned, in order to be registered on the system.
-The system works by each pupil having their fingerprint registered which will then be translated to an Alpha Numeric number.
-The image is then discarded.
-When used this will then enter pupils into the system program and identify them by a number.
-The pupil places their finger on a scanner at the point of sale and a display shows the pupil's name, class and current balance held within the system.
+Pupils have their school photograph registered and linked to their ParentMail account.
+At the tills in the canteen their face is scanned and the till display shows the pupil's name, class and current balance held within the system.
 The selected food items are entered from an itemised keyboard while the amount spent and the new cash balance shows on the display.

 No cash is accepted at the food counter 'Till Point'.
-Parents should use ParentMail to add funds to pupils accounts.
-There is a pay point in the Long Gallery where pupils can top up their accounts with cash.
+Parents should use ParentMail to add funds to their child's account.
+There is a pay point in the Long Gallery where pupils can top up their account with cash.